Train and Learn

 The Office of the Provost sponsors faculty participation in the Faculty Success Program, a 12-week mentoring experience offered by the National Center for Faculty Development & Diversity.
 The online program, facilitated by tenured faculty, is designed to equip faculty with the skills and strategies necessary to increase research productivity, promote effective time management, and maximize work-life balance.
 All full-time assistant and associate professors are eligible to apply; women and other minority applicants are especially encouraged.

 Project on Inclusive Curriculum

 The Office of the Provost, the Graduate School, and the Kaneb Center for Teaching and Learning support faculty participation in the National Seeking Educational Equity and Diversity (SEED) Project on Inclusive Curriculum.
 The SEED curriculum helps colleges embrace varied faculty, staff, and student experiences to help transform the diversity climate and offer a more inclusive educational experience.
 Participating faculty are, in turn, being asked to assist with a training model here at Notre Dame in order to expand the number of faculty engaged in these leadership development activities.

-- Increase understanding on how to build a welcoming environment for our students, faculty, and staff;
+- Increase understanding of how to build a welcoming environment for our students, faculty, and staff

 Staff Multicultural Competencies Training